modip-org/spec/modpack_format/modpack_format.md

 The version of the dependency to be installed.

 #### `updates` (optional)
 A URL that can be fetched for updates to the mod.
 Similar to the modpack's `updates` field.
+This follows the update format as specified in **update_format.md**.

 #### `files` (optional)
 An array containing file objects.
 Each file object contains: